 Descriptive Research

-Descriptive research refers to a type of research design that aims to accurately describe characteristics, behaviours, or phenomena as they exist at present, without manipulating variables.
-This type of research answers questions such as what, where, when, and how, rather than explaining why something occurs.
+Descriptive research is a research design that aims to accurately describe characteristics, behaviours, events, situations, or phenomena as they currently exist, without manipulating variables.
+It focuses on answering questions such as what, where, when, and how, rather than explaining why something occurs.

 On this page: